hartwigmedical/hmftools/purple/README.md

 #### Deviation Penalty
 The deviation penalty aims to penalise [ploidy|purity] combinations which require extensive sub-clonality to explain the observed copy number pattern.

 For each [ploidy|purity] combination tested an implied major and minor allele copy number is calculated based on the observed BAF and depth ratio.
+Purities are considerd in the range of 7% to 100% in 1% increments or 0.5% increments below 20%.
 A deviation penalty is then calculated for each segment for both minor and major allele based on the implied copy numbers (note Y chromosome, X chromsome for males & chromosomes with detected germline aberrations are all excluded from fitting).
 The function used is designed to explicitly capture a set of intuitive rules relating to known biology of cancer genomes, specifically:
 - For major allele copy number > 1 and minor allele copy number > 0 a deviation penalty applies to penalise solutions which imply subclonality:
   - the penalty depends only on the distance to the nearest integer copy number and varies between a minimum of a small baseline deviation [0.2] and a max of 1.
   - small deviations from an integer don’t occur any additional penalty, but once a certain noise level is exceeded the penalty grows rapidly to the maximum penalty reflecting the increasing probability that the observed deviation requires an implied non-integer (subclonal) copy number.